 - Cutting down shorter, easily managed trees.

-Lawn care is one chore that few people want to dedicate their weekends off to completing.
-By donating to your cause, they can have it done for them– and potentially for a better price than hiring professionals.
+Lawn care is a chore that few people want to dedicate their weekends off to completing.
+By donating to your cause, they can have it done for them, potentially for a better price than hiring professionals.

 Bring your community together to enjoy home-cooked chili and bring in donations at the same time.

-Challenge students and their families to create their most-prized family chili recipe and cook enough to share with the masses.
+Challenge students and their families to cook their most-prized family chili recipe and bring enough to share.
 Organize an event for members of your organization to come together and sample the various chilis enrolled in the competition.

-Raise funds by charging for admission into the competition for participants and admission into the event for taste-testers.
-Ask attendees to vote on their favorite recipe or consider bringing in outside “expert” judges from your community to rate the submissions.
+Raise funds by charging for admission into the competition for participants as well as admission into the event for taste-testers.
+Ask attendees to vote on their favorite recipe or consider bringing in an “expert” judging panel from your community to rate the submissions.